Multimodal Image Synthesis and Editing: The Generative AI Era

-Different from above generation methods which mainly work on 2D images and have few requirements for the training datasets, NeRF-based methods handle the 3D scene geometry and thus have relatively high requirements for training data, \eg, per-scene optimization NeRFs require multiview images with camera pose annotation, generative NeRFs require the scene geometry of the dataset to be simple.
-Thus, the application of NeRF in multimodal image synthesis and editing is still quite constrained.
-Nevertheless, the 3D-aware modeling of real world with NeRF opens a new door for MISE tasks in the future research.
+Different from above generation methods which mainly work on 2D images and have few requirements for the training datasets, NeRF-based methods handle the 3D scene geometry and thus have relatively high requirements for training data.
+For example, per-scene optimization NeRFs require multiview images or video sequence with pose annotation, while generative NeRFs require the scene geometry of the dataset to be simple.
+Thus, the application of NeRF in MISE with high-fidelity is still quite constrained.
+Nevertheless, the 3D-aware modeling of real world with NeRF opens a new door for future MISE research, broadening the horizons for potential advancements.

-Besides, state-of-the-art methods prone to combine different generative models to yield superior performance.
-For example, Taming Transformer \cite{esser2020taming} incorporates VQ-GAN and Auto-regressive models to achieve high-resolution image synthesis, StyleNeRF \cite{gu2021stylenerf} combines NeRF with GAN to enable adversarial image synthesis with both high-fidelity and 3D-awareness; ImageBart \cite{esser2021imagebart} combines the autoregressive formulation with a multinomial diffusion process to incorporate a coarse-to-ﬁne hierarchy of context information; X-LXMERT \cite{cho2020x} integrates GAN into the framework of cross-modality representation to achieve text-guided image generation.
+Besides, state-of-the-art methods are prone to combine different generative models to yield superior performance.
+For example, Taming Transformer \cite{esser2020taming} incorporates VQ-GAN and Autoregressive models to achieve high-resolution image synthesis; StyleNeRF \cite{gu2021stylenerf} combines NeRF with GAN to enable high-fidelity image synthesis with both high-fidelity and 3D-awareness; ImageBart \cite{esser2021imagebart} combines the autoregressive formulation with a multinomial diffusion process to incorporate a coarse-to-ﬁne hierarchy of context information; X-LXMERT \cite{cho2020x} integrates GAN into the framework of cross-modality representation to achieve text-guided image generation.